AzarashiYifan/classification-uranium-thermal-conductivity/README.md

 # Uranium Material Classification and Prediction

+2024/10/3 Note:

+- Due to mismanagement of the Docker environment, the results of this study could not be fully replicated with the original environment.
+Adjustments have been made to the Docker files, and the results can now be almost perfectly replicated (with minor, negligible differences).
-(This repo is no longer maintained.
-For the updated model streamlined using the latest Starrydata datpoints, see: )
+- This repository is no longer maintained.
+An updated model, streamlined using the latest Starrydata, will be provided in the near future.

 ## Overview